informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 The first of the patterns below seeks to help "unblock" a user.
-The second pattern is a variation on the first; this permits more efficiency because it allows the reuse of previously-created object in the creation of new objects (e.g., reuse a client in the creation of a connection).
+The second pattern is a variation on the first; this permits more efficiency because it allows the reuse of previously-created objects in the creation of new objects on a chain (e.g., reuse a client in the creation of a connection).

 ### Patterns

 We propose two basic patterns that Hermes should be able to fulfil.

-1. Simple invocations to perform common actions (assuming minimal prior knowledge).
+1. Simple invocations to perform basic actions.
-    - By _action_ here we mean a command such as creating an object (specifically connection or channel) on a chain, or relaying packets between two chains.
+    - By _action_ here we mean doing the complete handshake for an object (specifically _connection_ or _channel_) on two chains, or relaying packets between two chains.
-    - The focus here is for the command to include retrying mechanisms (perform it _robustly_) and have a simple interface.
+    - The focus here is for the command to include retrying mechanisms (perform it _robustly_) and have the simplest interface.

-2. Allow reusing of pre-existing state for common commands.
+2. Allow reusing of pre-existing state for basic commands.
     - The pre-existing state could be a client with some specific trust options, for instance, and in this case Hermes would provide support for creating a connection that uses this specific client.